Construction Accountants UK Blog

 Allowable Expenses for Contractors

-HMRC allows allowable expenses 'wholly and exclusively' for business under ITEPA 2003 s.87, while the IRS requires them to be 'ordinary and necessary' under Section 162.
+HMRC allows allowable expenses 'wholly and exclusively' for business under ITEPA 2003 s.87, while the HMRC requires them to be 'ordinary and necessary' under Section 162.
 Self-employed contractors must...

 Limited Company vs Sole Trader for Contractors